Cookie

 1. How to open Command Line on Mac via the Dock

-3. Opening Terminal on Mac through the Spotlight search bar
+3. Opening Terminal on Mac through Spotlight search bar

 4. Basic Terminal Mac shortcuts